 The live calf was a week old male Belted Galloway.
 It was stunted, with short, thick limbs.
 It was able to suckle and walk, the calf moved its forelimbs in a paddling motion and it had hyperextended pasterns.

 Samples of myocardium, bone and cartilage were submitted to a diagnostic laboratory for analysis.
-The histopathology report indicates that within the long bone growth plates that the zones of chondrocyte proliferation and hypertrophy within the physis show that the chondrocyte columns are shorter and less regular than normal.
+The histopathology report indicates that within the long bone growth plates, the zones of chondrocyte proliferation and hypertrophy within the physis show that the chondrocyte columns are shorter and less regular than normal.
 In summary the growth plate shows mild disorganisation.

 Over July/August, there have been several reports of acorn calves in the Young district.
 Similar outbreaks have occurred previously in the Hume, Gundagai, Cooma and Young districts, as well as areas of Victoria in 2003/2004 and 1991.
 Between 1-50% of calves born may be affected.
 Outbreaks coincide with very dry seasonal conditions, most commonly in the autumn preceding a spring calving.